kedro-org/kedro-viz/CONTRIBUTING.md

 ## Plugin contribution process

 1. Fork the project
-2. Develop your contribution in a new branch and open a PR against the `develop` branch
+2. Develop your contribution in a new branch and open a PR against the `main` branch
 3. Make sure the CI builds are green (have a look at the section [Running checks locally](#running-checks-locally) below)
 4. Update the PR according to the reviewer's comments